noahc3/auto-h-encore/README.md

  - theheroGAC for the Italian translation.
  - barbabarros for the Brazilian Portuguese translation.
  - wababc and Retsukun for the French translation.
- - barooney for the German translation.
+ - barooney and fyr77 for the German translation.

 ### Scene
+ - fyr77 for giving me a good reference for getting QCMA automation working.
  - thefl0w for [h-encore](https://github.com/TheOfficialFloW/h-encore "h-encore") and all of their other contributions to the Vita scene.
  - yifanlu for [psvimgtools](https://github.com/yifanlu/psvimgtools/ "psvimgtools") and all of their other contributions to the Vita scene.
  - codestation for [QCMA](https://github.com/codestation/qcma "QCMA").